Remote Control (1988 film): Plot

+Cosmo fights with Victor, Belinda joining in.
+Cosmo manages to kill Victor and turn off the house’s power.
+The VHS player turns itself back on, the film brainwashing Cosmo when he investigates.
+As Cosmo tries to kill Belinda, he manages to fight off the aliens’ control and throw the VHS player at the TV set, smashing it.
+Cosmo destroys all the remaining copies of Remote Control.
+In the morning, in the rubble of the facility, the alien leader emerges, taking the last Remote Control tape from the heroes’ car, which they had forgotten about.

 Release

 In 1988, the film was passed uncut with a 15 rating by the BBFC.

 Reception

 TV Guide gave the film one out of five stars, saying: "It doesn't know whether it wants to be a spoof or a thriller; because of its indecision, it fails on both levels."

 Allmovie reviewed the film favorably, writing, "This clever little b-movie is another example of why Jeff Lieberman is a cult favorite in certain genre-movie circles.
 His script puts a distinctly 1980's twist on the old alien-invasion premise, cleverly managing to make home video seem menacing as he builds up a solid combination of action, sci-fi and horror/thriller elements.
 Lieberman's direction is unflashy but effective, building tension throughout and frequently offsetting the dark elements of the script with satirical humor."

 In Creature Feature, John Stanley gave the movie two out of five stars, but noted its commentary on video and what it does to people's minds.